-THE SEEDS OF HOPE PROGRAM AROUND THE WORLD

-82% of the graduates from Seeds

-TRAINING YOUNG MALE AND FEMALE MOROCCANS FOR CAREERS IN ELECTRICITY

-LOCATION: Casablanca, Kénitra

-LOCAL PARTNERS: The Heure Joyeuse Association (Casablanca), JUK SPEL

-Institute (Kénitra), Technical Training Center (Kénitra)

-QUALIFICATION LEVEL: CAP / TECHNICAL BACCALAUREATE

-2017 BUDGET: €170.000

-In Morocco, the IECD joined forces in 2014 with the Heure Joyeuse to create a CFA in construction electricity which welcomes young people from underprivileged backgrounds in the Greater Casablanca region.
+THE SEEDS OF HOPE PROGRAM AROUND THE WORLD 82% of the graduates from Seeds of Hope have a job or are continuing their studies one year after completing their course.
+TRAINING YOUNG MALE AND FEMALE MOROCCANS FOR CAREERS IN ELECTRICITY LOCATION: Casablanca, Kénitra LOCAL PARTNERS: The Heure Joyeuse Association (Casablanca), JUK SPEL Institute (Kénitra), Technical Training Center (Kénitra) PROGRAM LAUNCH: 2014 QUALIFICATION LEVEL: CAP / TECHNICAL BACCALAUREATE 2017 BUDGET: €170.000 In Morocco, the IECD joined forces in 2014 with the Heure Joyeuse to create a CFA in construction electricity which welcomes young people from underprivileged backgrounds in the Greater Casablanca region.
 Three years later, it is showing excellent results with 81% of professional integration for the young people, some of whom had not reached a 4th year of secondary school level.
 In parallel, the IECD accompanies the Juk Spel Institute and the Technical Training Center in Kénitra in improving the quality of their training and in supporting young people in the labor market: a new Career Guidance Office (CGO) has been operational since the start of the school year at the Juk Spel school and a study to identify educational needs in photovoltaics has been carried out by Énergies Sans Frontières (ESF) to help schools train young people in these new technologies.
 Among the 2018 objectives, the strengthening of ties with companies will be at the heart of our actions.

-574 students trained in electricity professions in 2017.

-90% of the students obtained their diploma in

-58% of the araduates from 2016 are working or continuing their studies
+2017 RESULTS 90% of the 574 students students obtained their diploma in trained in electricity professions in 2017.
+2017.
+58% of the araduates from 2016 are working or continuing their studies.
 20 trainers followed technical and educational training courses in 2017.

-TRAINING YOUNG MALE AND FEMALE IVORIANS FOR CAREERS IN ELECTRICITY

-LOCATION: Bonoua, Duékoué, Abengourou

-LOCAL PARTNERS: Technical center in Bonoua, Artisanal and Rural Professional

-Center in Duékoué, Vocational Training Center in Abengourou

-QUALIFICATION LEVEL: CAP and VOCATIONAL QUALIFICATION CERTIFICATE

-The Seeds of Hope program started in Ivory Coast in 2016 with two private centers: the Technical center in Bonova (CTB) and the Artisanal and Rural Professional Center in Duékouée (CPAR) - Don Bosco.
+TRAINING YOUNG MALE AND FEMALE IVORIANS FOR CAREERS IN ELECTRICITY LOCATION: Bonoua, Duékoué, Abengourou LOCAL PARTNERS: Technical center in Bonoua, Artisanal and Rural Professional Center in Duékoué, Vocational Training Center in Abengourou PROGRAM LAUNCH: 2016 QUALIFICATION LEVEL: CAP and VOCATIONAL QUALIFICATION CERTIFICATE BUDGET: €145.000 The Seeds of Hope program started in Ivory Coast in 2016 with two private centers: the Technical center in Bonova (CTB) and the Artisanal and Rural Professional Center in Duékouée (CPAR) - Don Bosco.
 This support resulted in a 100% success rate in the CAP exam in July 2017, namely 41 graduates at the end of their last year in CAP.
 In July 2017, a public school decided to join the Seeds of Hope program, the Vocational Training Center in Abengouro (CFPA), in order to reinforce the training in CAP electricity.
 At the same time, the IECD designed a new short training course (over 11 weeks) in construction electricity at the Technical center in Bonoua in summer 2017.
 Taking advantage of the premises that are not occupied during the summer holidays, this qualifying program targeted 20 young adults in a difficult employment situation looking for a qualification in the construction sector.
 Out of the 16 people certified, 100% managed to generate new income thanks to this training.
 The activities in the three schools will be continued and consolidated in 2018, in particular through the strengthening of partnerships with enterprises so that they are able to welcome even more students.

-377 students trained in electricity professions in 2017.

-100% of students obtained their diploma in 2017.
+2017 RESULTS 377 students trained in electricity professions in 2017. obtained their diploma in 2017.

-75% of the graduates from 2017 are working or continuing training courses in educational training 2017. in 2017 followed technical and educational
+100% of students 75% of the graduates from 2017 are educational training in 2017 followed technical and educational working or continuing training courses in 2017.
+55 trainers